samclane/samclane.github.io/_posts/2018-7-7-Arduino-Discord-Matrix.md

 We start by doing all our imports, then by defining a couple constants. `REFRESH_RATE` is how often the program will check Discord for voice-status updates. `ZEROS` is an 8x8 matrix of 0s, which is useful for clearing the display.
-`DISCONNECTED`, `CONNECTED` and `MUTED`/`DEAFENED` are all "icon" matrices that we will pass to the `LedMatrix` object so it can be drawn to the display.
-Refer to the [legend](https://github.com/samclane/DiscordMatrix#current-legend) if you want to see what they will look like.

-We're going to quickly extend the base `LedMatrix` class so it has internal memory of it's currently drawn matrix.
+We're going to quickly extend the base `LedMatrix` class so it has internal memory of its currently drawn matrix.
 This will aid us in reducing how often we have to communicate with the Arduino, which is a relatively lengthy operation.

 ```python